Gowry-CS/emergency-cases-weather-pipeline/README.md

 **Scope**

-Focuses on emergency cases, historical rainfall data, and historical rain forecast data  from 2003 to 2004.
-Includes data from most public hospitals in Singapore during this period.
-All data sources links can be found in the Documentation pdf file page 2.
+-Focuses on emergency cases, historical rainfall data, and historical rainfall forecast data from 2003 to 2004.

+-Includes data from most public hospitals in Singapore during this period.
+Data source links are provided in the Documentation (PDF, page 2).

-Designed and implemented a database schema optimized for OLAP queries, enabling efficient trend and correlation analysis.
-Refer to Final Database Schema's ERD diagram to understand the relationship between the different tables.
+-Designed and implemented a database schema optimized for OLAP queries, enabling efficient trend and correlation analysis.

+-Refer to the Final Database Schema ERD diagram for an overview of the relationships between tables.

 Concentrates on two core research questions:<br>
 1.Does rainfall influence emergency room admissions?<br>